 - provide an accelerated path to settlement for all scientists and researchers who are endorsed on the route

-- provide for an exemption from the Home Office’s absences rules for researchers, and their dependants, where they are required overseas for work-related purposes, ensuring they are not penalised when they apply for settlement”
+- provide for an exemption from the Home Office’s absence rules for researchers, and their dependants, where they are required overseas for work-related purposes, ensuring they are not penalised when they apply for settlement”

 Further detail will be available when new Immigration Rules are laid on 30 January 2020.